BrunoHernandez/aiven_exercise/README.md

 ## Applications

-### Producer
+### Configuration

-The producer program must be configured by editing the file:
+The producer and consumer programs must be configured by editing the file:

-    producer.properties
+    application.properties

-The configuration values are hardcoded to more or less arbitrary values, except for the bootstrap.servers (introduce URL of Aiven service) and the security
+The configuration values are hardcoded to more or less arbitrary values, except for the "bootstrap.servers" (introduce URL of Aiven service) and the security
 settings: location of truststore, location of keystore and passwords.

-TODO: This installation would be secured by a private key and the passwords should be encrypted.
+TODO: This installation could be secured by a private key and the passwords should be encrypted.

+### Usage

 Start a producer instance from the developer host by running:

-    ./producer_start.sh
+    ./start.sh producer

+Start a consumer instance from the developer host by running:

+    ./start.sh consumer

-The producer application has arguments which can be set or left empty (use default values).
-The values for the arguments for current run will be listed after starting the program.
+The producer and consumer applications have arguments which can be set or left empty (use default values).
+The values used for current run will be listed after starting the program.

 ## Content